Siobhan Finneran: 2017–present

 In 2017, she portrayed real-life Detective Constable Christine Freeman in two-part drama The Moorside, a depiction of the 2008 disappearance of Shannon Matthews told from the perspective of the local community.
 Upon reading the script, Finneran felt that The Moorside told a necessary story that illuminated truths that had been distorted by media coverage.

 Finneran's next television role in 2017 was as Detective Chief Inspector Lauren Quigley, one of the protagonists in six-part ITV drama The Loch, a crime mystery set on the banks of Loch Ness in the Scottish Highlands.
 Quigley is an ambitious English career detective drafted in to investigate a serial killer and acts as a foil to the other protagonist, working mother and local woman DC Annie Redford (Laura Fraser).
 Finneran was keen to star in the series after reading the first three scripts and finding both her character and the small community setting intriguing, in addition to the prospect of working with a former Downton Abbey director (Brian Kelly) and Laura Fraser, whose acting she had long admired.
 Finneran based herself in Glasgow during the filming shoot and enjoyed "the buzz, the architecture, the social life", describing the city as "one of my favourite places to ever work".

 In 2017, she played Nikki Kirkbright in ITV's Cold Feet, and Marilyn in The Other One pilot.

 In 2018, Finneran played Becka Savage in the Doctor Who episode "The Witchfinders".

-In 2019, she played Sally Newell in The Widow episode "Poteza".
-In the same year, Finneran also played Elaine Pickford in "A Confession", a TV dramatization of a true story about the murder of two young women in England and the unusual events resulting from the capture of their killer.
+In 2019, Finneran played Sally Newell in The Widow episode "Poteza".
+In the same year, she also played Elaine Pickford in A Confession, a TV dramatisation of a true story about the murder of two young women in England and the unusual events resulting from the capture of their killer.